MQL vs. SQL: Definition, Examples, and Best Practices for Salesforce

 Veracode, a global leader in application security and services, experienced these problems firsthand with its Salesforce Flows.

 As operations scaled, its team relied on Salesforce admins and developers for additional APEX code to manage the increased lead volume and complexity.
+Despite having nearly 900 rule criteria for assigning leads, its lead routing system couldn’t match all the incoming leads.

 What to do